cecchettisilva/metrobi-test/README.md

 # Metrobi Test Scenarios

-This repository contains exploratory manual test scenarios for the Metrobi delivery management system as part of the QA hiring process.
+This repository contains exploratory manual test scenarios for the Metrobi delivery management system as part of the QA hiring process.\
-The scenarios are written in Gherkin syntax and focus on testing a part of customer management and delivery functionalities.
+The scenarios are written in Gherkin syntax and focus on testing a part of customer management and delivery functionalities.\
+Bugs in this project are explored based on a basic understanding of acceptance criteria and business rules.

 ## Project Structure

 ```
+├── bug-scenarios.feature        # Documented bugs and issues
 ├── improvement-scenarios.feature # Scenarios that need improvements
 ├── positive-scenarios.feature   # Positive path test scenarios
 ```

 ## Scenarios Coverage